 The availability of spousal Social Security benefits opens the door for same-sex married couples to use claiming strategies long employed by opposite-sex couples.
 For example, many married couples take the lower-earning spouse’s benefit upon retirement, and delay the higher-earning spouse’s payments until he or she reaches age 70.
 This move seeks to maximize the size of the payments during the higher-earning spouse’s lifetime, and of any survivor benefit as well.
 (Read Viewpoints: “Social Security tips for couples.”)

 Military benefits.
 Same-sex spouses of military members may be some of the greatest beneficiaries of the law change.
-Gay spouses now will be eligible for a wide range of military benefits, from pension survivor benefits to health care to housing.
-Defense Secretary Chuck Hagel recently announced that the Defense Department will start changing its policies immediately.
+Same-sex spouses are now eligible for a wide range of military benefits (PDF), from pension survivor benefits to health care to housing.

 Income-based programs.
 A married couple’s combined income may disqualify either spouse from certain needs-based programs, even if one spouse’s income is low enough to qualify.
 For example, a social worker who is currently on an income-contingent plan to forgive a portion of his or her student loans may no longer qualify if the same-sex spouse’s income is combined with his or her income.

 Employer retirement plans.
-An employee now take hardship distributions based on certain expenses (post-secondary educational, medical and funeral expenses) of a same-sex spouse, and the account can be split using a qualified domestic relations order (QDRO) in the case of divorce.
-On the other hand, a member of a same-sex married couple who wants to designate someone other than his or her spouse as the beneficiary of his or her 401(k) plans now may need to get the spouse’s written consent.
+An employee can now take hardship distributions based on certain expenses (post-secondary educational, medical, and funeral expenses) of a same-sex spouse, and the account can be split using a qualified domestic relations order (QDRO) in the case of divorce.
+On the other hand, a member of a same-sex married couple who wants to designate someone other than his or her spouse as the beneficiary of his or her 401(k) plans may now need to get the spouse’s written consent.

-Likewise, gay married couples now should be able to take advantage of portability—the ability for a surviving spouse to make use of a deceased spouse’s remaining unified exemption.
-“Having access to the unlimited marital deduction and portability may call for different estate planning strategies,” says Christin Haley, director of estate planning for Fidelity Investments.
+Likewise, same-sex married couples should now be able to take advantage of portability—the ability for a surviving spouse to make use of a deceased spouse’s remaining unified exemption.
+“Having access to the unlimited marital deduction and portability may call for different estate planning strategies,” says Finn.
 “Same-sex married couples should certainly review their existing documents with professionals in light of the Supreme Court decision, to see if any changes are necessary.”

 Gift tax.
-Gifts of more than $14,000 per year to non-spouses eat into the giver’s $5.25 million lifetime gift and federal estate tax exclusion.
-Prior to the Supreme Court’s decision, gifts in excess of the annual exclusion from one gay spouse to the other required careful tracking, as it would be netted against the individual’s lifetime exclusion.
-For example, in general, adding a same-sex spouse as joint owner to the deed of a million-dollar house in 2013 would have reduced his or her exclusion by $486,000, the $500,000 gift less a $14,000 annual exclusion.
+Gifts of more than $14,000 annually to non-spouses eat into the giver’s $5.34 million lifetime federal gift and estate tax exclusion.
+Prior to the Supreme Court’s decision, gifts in excess of the annual exclusion from one same-sex spouse to the other required careful tracking, as it would be netted against the individual’s lifetime exclusion.
+For example, before the ruling, adding a same-sex spouse as joint owner to the deed of a million-dollar house would have reduced his or her exclusion by $486,000 (the $500,000 gift less a $14,000 annual exclusion).

 Same-sex spouses may now be able to take advantage of gift splitting, which allows a married couple to split the total value of the gift and have it treated as though each spouse contributed one-half of the amount.